dsubbu01/aa/PITCHME.md

 What?
 @snapend

+@snap[midpoint span-98 text-center font-montserrat text-black text-07]
+@fa[quote-left](What is, and is not, Augmented Analytics?)@fa[quote-right]
+@snapend

 @snap[south span-98 text-center font-montserrat text-black text-07]
-@fa[quote-left](What is, and is not, Augmented Analytics?)@fa[quote-right] Augmented Analytics is a new approach to problem solving that uses **artificial intelligence**, **data science**, and **machine learning** to **automate data preparation** and **discovery**, with the goal of **producing unbiased** and **optimized recommendations**
+Augmented Analytics is a new approach to problem solving that uses **artificial intelligence**, **data science**, and **machine learning** to **automate data preparation** and **discovery**, with the goal of **producing unbiased** and **optimized recommendations**
 <p>@fa[quote-left](Augmented Analytics supports humans in the decision-making process, and does not replace them)@fa[quote-right]
 @snapend